John Molyneux (Trotskyist): Biography

-He wrote a weekly column, “The ABCs of Marxism,” published in Socialist Worker (UK) for almost 15 years some of which were collected into a book Arguments for Revolutionary Socialism (1987) and a pamphlet on The Future Socialist Society (1987).
+He wrote a weekly column, The ABCs of Marxism, published in Socialist Worker (UK) for almost 15 years some of which were collected into a book Arguments for Revolutionary Socialism (1987) and a pamphlet on The Future Socialist Society (1987).

-After he moved to Ireland he edited the Irish Marxist Review and contributing to many issues.
+After he moved to Ireland he edited the Irish Marxist Review and contributed to many issues.

 In 2006, he set up a blog where he "writes mainly about Marxist theory and art".
-He remained fascinated by this issue.

 His book The Point Is to Change It! was included in a display at the Tate Liverpool's exhibition Art turning Left (2013) showing the role that art plays in changing society.

-In October 2020, he hosted the podcast Introduction to Marx/Marxism, which was described as "a series of short introductions to the ideas of Marx/Marxism".
+In October 2020, he hosted the podcast Introduction to Marx/Marxism, which he described as "a series of short introductions to the ideas of Marx/Marxism".

 In his last years Molyneux also became involved in building an eco-socialist response to the climate crisis.
 He was one of the founders of the Global Ecosocialist Network.

 He once wrote an article in the SWP's Internal Bulletin called "Democracy in the SWP", which argued that, though the SWP is democratic, it needs to be more so, prompting the Weekly Worker, the organ of the Communist Party of Great Britain (Provisional Central Committee) to call him a "loyal rebel".